-We recommend whitelisting as the first endpoint-based protective measure to be taken against APTs.
-Along with timely OS and applications updating, effective user rights administration supported by whitelisting can mitigate up to 85% of Advanced Persistent Threats.
+We recommend allowlists as the first endpoint-based protective measure to be taken against APTs.
+Along with timely OS and applications updating, effective user rights administration supported by allowlists can mitigate up to 85% of Advanced Persistent Threats.

 The well thought-out deployment of a Default Deny scenario is vital for a truly comprehensive counter-APT strategy.
-According to Kaspersky Lab’s vision, such a strategy includes both network-based and endpoint-based elements, with whitelisting-based technologies playing key roles.
+According to Kaspersky Lab’s vision, such a strategy includes both network-based and endpoint-based elements, with technologies based on allowlists playing key roles.
 Over-cautious as this may sound, the reality is that there are still attack scenarios where typical Anti-APT solutions are powerless.

-Whitelisting is a powerful tool and very useful at the first drop/code download stage of an APT, but it is not of course sufficient in itself.
-Besides whitelisting, Kaspersky Lab implements other technologies to halt the APT at different stages.
+Allowlists are very useful at the first drop/code download stage of an APT, but it is not of course sufficient in itself.
+Besides allowlists, Kaspersky Lab implements other technologies to halt the APT at different stages.
 Multiple endpoint-based security layers should be considered when building an efficient defense against previously unknown malware components.

 As spear-phishing (along with drive-by infection) is the main method of first drop distribution, enterprises should also take email security into account.
 Email security techniques including anti-phishing, anti-spam and the attachment control are implemented in Kaspersky Security for Mail Servers.